 On stratifying patients based on the level of sedation observed during weeks 1 and 4, the average severity during recurrent episodes was reflective of mild sedation (MOAA/S score, 3.5-4.0); 1 patient had a mean MOAA/S score of 3.25, indicating moderate sedation.

-Martinotti et al (2022)27 conducted a real-world retrospective, observational study (REAL-ESK) in Italy to evaluate the effectiveness and safety of SPRAVATO in 116 patients (female, 52.6%; mean age [SD], 50 [12] years) with TRD.
-Sedation was reported in 28.4% of patients.
+Martinotti et al (2022)15 conducted a study (REAL-ESK study) in Italy to evaluate the effectiveness and safety of SPRAVATO in 116 patients (mean age, 50 years; female, 52.6%) with TRD who were treated for up to 3 months.

 Postmarketing Safety Data